GoogleChrome/web.dev/src/site/content/en/blog/web-otp/index.md

   </figcaption>
 </figure>

-Try [the demo](https://sms-receiver-demo.glitch.me) yourself.
+Try [the demo](https://web-otp-demo.glitch.me) yourself.
 It doesn't ask for your phone number or send an SMS to your device, but you can send one from another device by copying the text displayed in the demo.
 This works because it doesn't matter who the sender is when using the Web OTP API.

 1. Go to
-   [https://sms-receiver-demo.glitch.me](https://sms-receiver-demo.glitch.me) in Chrome 81 or later.
+   [https://web-otp-demo.glitch.me](https://web-otp-demo.glitch.me) in Chrome 81 or later.
-1. Select **Chrome Stable** from the provided list.
 1. Press **Copy** to copy the text message.
 1. Using your SMS app send it to another phone.
 1. Press **Verify**.